Toll Free

 Q: How far away should my light be?

-A: Generally, your light should be far enough away to ensure that the fish are able to see it, but close enough that they can still be attracted to it.
+A: Generally, your light should be far enough away to ensure that the fish can see it, but close enough that they can still be attracted to it.
 Experts recommend placing your light between five and ten feet away from your fishing spot.
+See Above Water Fishing Lights for your Dock for additional information

 Q: How do you set up an above water fishing light?

 A: Setting up an above water fishing light is relatively easy.
 You’ll need a mounting bracket to attach the light to the boat or dock.
-It’s also important to have bait in the area to attract fish.
-Once the light is set up, make sure that it is securely fastened and that the light is positioned in the water at the right angle so that it is able to attract the most fish.
-You can also use a variety of accessories, such as reflectors and diffusers to customize the light’s effect.
+Once the light is set up, make sure that it is securely fastened and that the light is positioned at the right angle so that it can attract the most fish.
+Optimal mounting height: between 8 -15 feet above the water.
+Lure fish right up to your boat!

 Why LED Pros Worldwide?